General Clark Underscores Land Power's Pivotal Role in Indo-Pacific Security at LANPAC

-U.S. Army Gen. Ronald P. Clark, commanding general of U.S. Army Pacific, delivers a keynote presentation at the Land Forces Pacific Symposium in Honolulu, Hawaii, on May 13, 2025.
-Clark emphasized the critical role of land power in ensuring security and deterring aggression in the Indo-Pacific region.
-(U.S. Army photo by Sgt.
-Johanna Pullum)
+U.S. Army Pacific commanding general, Gen. Ronald P. Clark, delivered a keynote address at the Land Forces Pacific (LANPAC) Symposium, emphasizing the pivotal role of land power in ensuring security and deterring aggression within the Indo-Pacific region.
+He asserted that land forces, operating in conjunction with naval and air capabilities, are indispensable for joint operations and fostering robust partnerships.
+Clark highlighted that a strong strategic land power network grounded in trust is critical as is interoperability with allied nations.

 |Date Taken: